thuruht/farwhy_uni/MENU_MANAGEMENT_SYSTEM.md

 The menu management UI in the admin dashboard includes:

-1. **Menu List View**:
+1. **Menu Management Section**:
-   - Shows all menus for both venues
+   - Shows all menu items for the selected venue (Farewell or Howdy)
-   - Allows creating new menus
+   - Allows adding new menu items
-   - Provides access to edit each menu
+   - Provides interface for editing existing items

-2. **Menu Editor**:
+2. **Menu Item Form**:
-   - Displays categories and items in a hierarchical view
+   - Form for adding or editing menu items
-   - Allows drag-and-drop reordering of categories and items
+   - Fields for name, price, category, and description
-   - Provides inline editing of item names, descriptions, and prices
+   - Validation to ensure required fields are filled

-3. **Category Management**:
+3. **Menu Categories**:
-   - Create, edit, and delete categories
+   - Predefined categories like Cocktails, Domestics, Boulevard, etc.
-   - Reorder categories to control display order
+   - Items are grouped by category for display

 4. **Item Management**:
    - Add, edit, and delete menu items